El Chicano

 El Chicano was an American brown-eyed soul group from Los Angeles, California, whose style incorporated various modern music genres including rock, funk, soul, blues, jazz, and salsa.
-The group's name was from Chicano, a term for United States citizens of typically Mexican descent.
+The group's name came from the word Chicano, a term for United States citizens of typically Mexican descent.

 History

 El Chicano, originally formed by Freddie Sanchez under the name The VIP's arose during a period of increasing Chicano consciousness in America.
 Their initial hit, "Viva Tirado", was a jazzy soul rock rendition of Gerald Wilson's original song about a bullfighter.
 The song did very well on Los Angeles radio and remained #1 for thirteen straight weeks.
-Other notable tracks recorded by El Chicano are the funky "Tell Her She's Lovely" as well as a cover of Van Morrison's 1967 hit, "Brown Eyed Girl".
+Other notable tracks recorded by El Chicano are the funky "Tell Her She's Lovely" as well as a cover of Van Morrison's 1967 hit "Brown Eyed Girl".

 Original members of El Chicano include Bobby Espinosa, Freddie Sanchez, Mickey Lespron, Andre Baeza, and John De Luna.
-Ersi Arvisu was lead singer.
-During the 1970s, new members Rudy Regalado, Max Garduno, Danny Lamonte, Brian Magness, Jerry Salas, Joe Pererria. joined the group.
+The lead singer for some years was Ersi Arvizu.
+During the 1970s, new members Rudy Regalado, Max Garduno, Danny Lamonte, Brian Magness, Jerry Salas, and Joe Pererria joined the group.

-On their 1970 album, Viva Tirado the group covered Herbie Hancock's jazz standard "Cantaloupe Island".
+On their 1970 album Viva Tirado the group covered Herbie Hancock's jazz standard "Cantaloupe Island".
 The song was one of nine on the album, which included the hit single "Viva Tirado" that went gold.